ImATechnophile/cumulocity-parking-pi/README.md

 * You will need [npm](https://www.npmjs.com/), (installed with Node.js)
 * You will need access to your Cumulocity account, i.e. you need your tenant name, username, and password.(Create a 1 month *free account* in [cumulocity.com](https://www.cumulocity.com/)

+If you have never worked with a Cumulocity UI application I recommend following the basic introduction to [get started](https://cumulocity.com/guides/web/introduction/)

 ### Installing